RafaelReinehr/versus/README.md

 ## Colors

 In PRO, Ideas show up in BRIGHT GREEN.
 Whetn they start to ge between 50-79% rejection, they change to GRAY.
-The same happens in CONS.
+The same happens in CONS (that are BRIGHT RED).
 This helps to alert readers that information are being questioned by significant number of people.

 Other one: when user "HOVERS" over the BOXES CONFIRM or REJECT, it shows up the number of people that confirmed or rejected that topic/evidence (or, instead, this numbers could show up nearby the box)

 ## Extras | Other ideas

-1. Ao lado direito de todas as possibilidades de resposta, existe um grande sinal de "+".
-Se estiver vermelho, é porque o autor fechou a possibilidade de outros usuários criarem outras possibilidades de respostas à questão.
-Se estiver verde, é porque o autor deixou aberta esta possibilidade.
+1. At the extreme right side of the question, almost at the top of page, there will be a big "+" (plus) sign.
+If it is red, it means that author closed the possibility to other users to create alternative answer options to the question.
+If it is green, it is open to users add another options.
-2. Se estiver vermelho, clicar nele fará com que o usuário que desejar incluir uma nova opção de resposta inclua esta opção e a mesma será previamente moderada pelo criador da PERGUNTA ORIGINAL.
-Os dois campos a abrir seriam
+2. If it is red, clicking on the plus sign makes that the option a user wants to see included be moderated by the original author of the question before it shows up as a valid option.
+The two fields that would open to be filled would be:
-- Resposta sugerida
+- Suggested answered
-- Justificativa para adicionar esta resposta às já existentes
+- Justificative to add this answer to the existent ones
-3. Se estiver verde, o usuário já poderá incluir a nova opção de resposta bem como os Pros, Contras, ou Tópicos Cinza.
+3. If it is green, user can include the new option as well its Pros, Cons or Gray Areas

 ## Option to evaluate